rehana7/hello-go-case/README.md

 This is my unique greeting application in Go.

 > Instructions are provided for PowerShell as Admin.

+:ex  To get some runes to show, change settings in PS As Admin / Font / Simsun-ExtB.

 ## Prerequisties